Facilities & Centres

 A critical bridge between CSB and EEB (and colleagues in the Faculty of Medicine) will be the creation of a Centre for the Analysis of Genome Evolution and Function (CAGEF).
 The Centre will bring together researchers with interests in comparative, evolutionary, and functional analyses of genomes and proteomes.
 It will facilitate the interdisciplinary studies and intellectual interactions, the training of students and postdocs, the sharing of facilities for high-throughput genomic and proteomic studies, and the acquisition of resources and grants.

-Growth facilities in Earth Science Center (ESC) and Ramsey Wright Bld.
+Growth facilities in Earth Science Center (ESC) and Ramsay Wright Bld.
 (RW) include over

 - 1000 m2 of glasshouse bench space,

 - 70 growth chambers

 These facilities provide controlled environmental conditions for a range of organisms (plants, insects, fish, fungi, nematodes and bacteria) which faculty, students and teaching labs use for research, lecture courses and lab demonstration material.
 The Growth Facilities are part of the Faculty of Arts and Sciences managed by Chief Horticulturalist, Bruce Hall, along with Horticulturalist Andrew Petrie.
 The growth/culture services provided by the growth facilities are used by both Eco & Evo Biol (EEB) and Cell & Systems Biol (CSB) Departments.
 The Growth Facilities staff maintains a Teaching Plant Collection and provides researchers with growth space, material, and advice, and has a wide range of knowledge and experience with plant growth and pest control.